Aereo-Plain: Reception

 Aereo-Plain has received high praise in retrospective reviews.
-Writing for Allmusic, critic Ronnie D. Lankford, Jr. wrote "The cult following of Aereo-Plain... has less to do with the music than with Hartford's quirky songs and even quirkier approach...
+AllMusic's Ronnie D. Lankford, Jr. wrote, "The cult following of Aereo-Plain... has less to do with the music than with Hartford's quirky songs and even quirkier approach...
 One of the attractions to this material is that Hartford seems to be in his element, just doing what comes natural to him...
 Aereo-Plain signaled the full blooming of his eccentric talent.
 This is an essential album for any fan, revealing both his genius and the glory days of early '70s progressive bluegrass."

-Music critic Robert Christgau gave the album a B+ rating, writing "I must admit that Norman Blake's guitar, Tut Taylor's dobro, and Vassar Clements's fiddle complement Hartford with tact, wit, and sly razzmatazz.
+Robert Christgau wrote, "I must admit that Norman Blake's guitar, Tut Taylor's dobro, and Vassar Clements's fiddle complement Hartford with tact, wit, and sly razzmatazz.
 But I insist that it's Hartford's funny, quirkish songs, rather than his banjo, that save me from continued boorishness."

-Stylus Magazine's 2006 review praised Hartford and the album: "It would be easy to call Aereo-Plain an 'Old Weird America' classic, but Hartford’s loves were never so static, and he seemed in on the joke besides.
+Stylus Magazines 2006 review praised Hartford and the album: "It would be easy to call Aereo-Plain an 'Old Weird America' classic, but Hartford’s loves were never so static, and he seemed in on the joke besides.
 Shame, then, that the augurs of American music never smiled on Hartford the way he beamed on them."